 - Travel (Hotel & Restaurant Information)

 Candidates are required to wear dark shoes and business casual attire beneath the gowns.
 Females are requested to wear black, low heeled shoes, hose, dark dresses and, if earrings are worn, they should be small in size.
 Males are requested to wear dark trousers, white shirts, black shoes, and dark ties.
-Candidates for masters' degrees should also bring hood.
+Candidates for masters' degrees should also bring their hood to the ceremony.

 PROCESSION: Begins promptly at 10:00 a.m.
 The ceremony usually lasts 2-3 hours.
 Members of the graduating class will process to the reserved seating area.
 Your student marshal will direct you to the appropriate seating location for your college.
 Remain standing until all candidates have arrived on the field, faculty has arrived at their seats, and the Platform Party has reached its place on the stage.
 Continue standing for The National Anthem.

 PRESENTATION OF CANDIDATES: The Dean of each college or school will present the candidates for the various degrees to the President.
 The President will deliver the conferral remarks.
 The candidates for the various degrees will then be asked to approach the stage for presentation.
 Candidates will:

 - Ascend the ramp on the right hand side of the stage